 Go see a doctor.
 Laws to protect maritime workers will pay your medical care resulting form the accident.
 See the workers' compensation doctor who will document the extent of your injuries.
 You may be hurt worse than you think.

 Don't just depend on your employer to get everything right.
 Get a copy of your accident report.
 Write down everything you remember about the accident as well as a list of witnesses.
 If you are able, take some photos with your phone.

-If you have been seriously injured at work, it is important that you get an experienced personal injury attorney to help you.
+If you have been seriously injured at work, it is important that you get an experienced Houston maritime accident lawyer to help you.
 Time is important.
 Contact us.

 Free Accident Case Review

 If you or a loved one has suffered an injury in an accident, fill out the form below to start your free case review.